DEIS-Tools/H-Uppaal/README.md

 By Niklas Kirk Mouritzsen and Rasmus Holm Jensen

 ## Using the UPPAAL backend
-When running the program, please make sure that you have the following folder structure (relative to the huppaal.jar-file).
+When running the program, please make sure that you have the following folder structure (relative to the ```huppaal.jar```-file).
 Feel free to only include binary-files for you operating system that you are using, e.g. ```bin-Win32```.
 These binaries are found in the UPPAAL distibution and can simply be copied over to the ```huppaal.jar``` location.

 ```
 huppaal/